 Rob Kerr – CEO

 athlete support program, a first in Australia.
 In 2000, he was promoted to CEO of the AFLPA.
-As CEO he negotiated two Player wage agreements and the 2003-2008 AFL Players Collective Bargaining Agreement.
-He also delivered a range of firsts in this period including the Retirement Fund payments, Education and Training Grants and the AFL Indigenous
+As CEO, he negotiated two Player wage agreements and the 2003-2008 AFL Players Collective Bargaining Agreement.
+He also delivered a range of firsts in this period including the Retirement Fund payments, Education and Training Grants and the AFL Indigenous Player Camp.

 In 2017, Rob left Essendon and became General Manager, APAC for the global Sports IT business, Edge10 where he rebuilt the consultancy capability of the APAC division.
 He was also Co-Founder and a Coaching Consultant with BKD Executive Leaders.

 Peter joined the AFLUA office in 2016 in a newly created position of Marketing and Communications Coordinator.
 A former AFL goal umpire, Peter has an extensive understanding of umpiring and football issues.
-He has held the position of Executive Officer with the Victorian Football Umpires’ Association (VFUA) since 1993 and has worked in various local leagues in Melbourne.
-Peter has also served on the AFLUA executive committee as Social Secretary and was part of a committee which organized the AFLUA Centenary Birthday Celebration Ball in 2009.
-Peter is an Honorary Life Member of both the AFLUA and VFUA and has also been awarded a Special Award by the VFUA for his contribution to umpiring.
-Peter previously held a number of senior human resources roles with the Victorian State Government in a career spanning 31 years.
+He held the position of Executive Officer with the Victorian Football Umpires’ Association (VFUA) from 1993 to 2020, and has worked in various local leagues in Melbourne.
+Peter has also served on the AFLUA Executive Committee as Social Secretary and was part of a committee which organized the AFLUA Centenary Celebration Ball in 2009.
+Peter is an Honorary Life Member of both the AFLUA and the VFUA, and has also been awarded a Special Award by the VFUA for his contribution to umpiring.
+Peter previously held a number of senior Human Resources roles with the Victorian State Government in a career spanning 31 years.
 He has a Bachelor of Arts (Human Resources) from the University of Iowa (USA) and a Cert IV in Personal Training.